OpenSwitchNOS/openswitch-ops/docs/webui_user_guide.md

 - temperatures
 - fans

-### Features
-The features panel includes:
-- a listing of the switch features and their current state (enabled or disabled)
-- number of VLANs configured on the switch
-- number of interfaces on the switch
-- the maximum transmission unit (MTU)

-### Traffic
+### Top Interface Utilization
-The traffic panel displays the ports with the top utilization (transmit or receive).
+The Top Interface Utilization panel displays the ports with the top utilization (transmit or receive).
 The list automatically sorts, moving the port with the top utliization percentage to the top.
 Clicking the graph icon at the top of the gauge takes you to the Interfaces Monitor screen, displaying details for the top interface.

-### Logs
+### Log
-The logs panel displays the last system log messages.
+The log panel displays the last system log messages.

 ## Interfaces
 The interface screen displays the box graphic of the switch, interface table with search option.